 3. Bucky Barnes may return

 Another name potentially included on Infinity War‘s long roster?
 None other than the Winter Soldier himself, Bucky Barnes (played by Sebastian Stan).
-Though his possible appearance has yet to be addressed by the Russo brothers, his involvement in the upcoming movie was seemingly confirmed in an August 2016 article from The Hollywood Reporter about Stan’s thriller, We Have Always Lived in the Castle.
+Though his possible appearance wasn’t addressed by the Russo brothers, his involvement in the upcoming movie was seemingly confirmed in an August 2016 article from The Hollywood Reporter about Stan’s thriller, We Have Always Lived in the Castle.

 As /Film first noticed, the article casually notes: “Stan is coming off of Captain America: Civil War, one of the year’s more acclaimed movies that has grossed over $1.1 billion worldwide.
 The actor, who recently wrapped the indie I’m Not Here with Maika Monroe and J.K.
 Simmons, will shoot Avengers: Infinity War early next year.”